-- A liquidity risk appetite is set which requires that sufficient liquid resources be maintained to cover net outflows in a stress scenario. - Maintenance of undrawn committed borrowing facilities the Company has no direct borrowing facility, but has access to the undrawn committed borrowing facilities of its parent, UKLAP. - Asset liability matching methodology which optimises asset portfolio maturity structures to ensure cash flows are sufficient to meet liabilities when they fall due.
+A liquidity risk appetite is set which requires that sufficient liquid resources be maintained to cover net outflows in a stress scenario.

+- Maintenance of undrawn committed borrowing facilities. - Asset liability matching methodology which optimises asset portfolio maturity structures to ensure cash flows are sufficient to meet liabilities when they fall due. - Stock-lending of assets, in particular sale and repurchase agreements.

-In addition the Company has access to a contingent funding plan that permits limited borrowing from other companies within UK Life, and may also request additional borrowing from other Group companies (subject to relevant approvals).
+In addition the Company has access to a contingent funding plan that permits limited borrowing from other companies within the business unit, and may also request additional borrowing from other Group companies (subject to relevant approvals).
 To pre-empt the need to initiate the contingent funding plan, the Company sets liquidity buffers and triggers to enable action to be taken before target levels are breached.